 Plato’s Allegory of the Cave

-1. I think this means that we mentally imprison ourselves and only we can set ourselves free.
-It represents that we look straight and only believe what is being presented to us.
+us.
 We don’t try to think outside of the box and question what else there is.

-2. The cave represents a place of ignorance.
+represents a place of ignorance.
 The shackles represent limits.
-The shadows represent images that you have to question.
+The shadows

 3. It is saying that we as students don’t want to go through the extra work and go outside of the cave because we want to stay in our own little comfort zone.